Hawai'i Agriculture Research

 In 2011, a crossbred Angus steer at Mealani was harvested at 20 months of age and was graded as a U.S.D.A.
 Prime carcass—a first for the research station.
 U.S. Prime is the highest grade of beef and is of limited supply, with the nation’s foodservice industry widely using U.S. Choice.
 The main difference between the two is prime has more intramuscular fat, or marbling.
 Mealani maintains a herd of about 220 animals.
 Each year, it selects herd replacements (heifer and bulls), project animals (grass-finishing steers and heifers) and any remaining surplus animals are offered for sale in the annual livestock sale in November.

-Tea: Started 1999.
+Tea—Started 1999.
 Evaluation trials of one acre of tea containing 10 cultivars, plus 320 different seedlings for possible cultivar development.
 Research includes ag production techniques, harvest yield studies, quality control and product processing to remove plant bitterness and astringencies.
-Mealani provides local tea society growers with cuttings, educational workshops, tours of station planting.
-Goal: to develop unique Hawai'i-grown teas.
+Mealani provides local tea society growers with cuttings, educational workshops and tours of station planting.
+In 2013, CTAHR started offering Tea 101 workshops at Mealani to teach the steps of growing and hand-processing Hawaii-grown tea.
+Led by CTAHR Extension Economist Stuart Nakamoto and UH extension agent Randy Hamasaki, classes are geared to existing tea growers and those interested in growing and producing tea as a business.
+Future sessions are planned for homeowners, hobbyists and tea enthusiasts.
+For info, 887-6183.
+Goal: to develop unique Hawai‘i-grown teas.

 - To educate chefs about what effort goes into the product and its benefits, so they use it.